Dr Gilbert Roberts

 I previously served on the Council of the Association for the Study of Animal Behaviour as Newsletter Editor and set up a website for ASAB at asab.org.

-Karolina Sylwester recently completed a PhD on the role of reputation in human cooperation and is now working on a postdoc on punishment at Bath.
+Karolina Sylwester completed a PhD on the role of reputation in human cooperation and went on to a postdoc on punishment at Bath.

 Daniel Farrelly's PhD thesis from 2005 entitled "Courtship, reputation, biological markets and the evolution of cooperation: A study using computer-mediated communication" presented some of the first experimental evidence for competitive altruism, sexual selection and market effects on cooperation.
 Daniel is now lecturer in Psychology at Sunderland.